shengminjin/shengminjin.github.io/_publications/SentimentParadox.md

 [Download paper here](http://shengminjin.github.io/files/SentimentParadox.pdf)

 Recommended citation: Zhou, Xinyi, Shengmin Jin, and Reza Zafarani.
-"Sentiment Paradoxes in Social Networks: Why Your Friends Are More Positive Than You?." arXiv preprint arXiv:2005.00731 (2020).
+"Sentiment Paradoxes in Social Networks: Why Your Friends Are More Positive Than You?."
+In Proceedings of the International AAAI Conference on Web and Social Media, vol. 14, pp. 798-807.
+2020.